fkarg/fkarg.github.io/_posts/2020-03-10-getting-things-done.md

 - purge files at least once a year / maybe do that just before christmas Clear off everything left you _need_ to do today

 ### Chapter five - Capturing: Corralling Your "Stuff"

+Gathering everything in one place is useful, especially since it allows you to:
+    1. Have a sense for how much it actually is
+    2. lets you know that it's "only that much"; and
+    3. just knowing there is _not_ something somewhere else enhances focus and control

+Everything that feels incomplete or has some action left to do, everything that is not where it should be, all that goes into 'in'-except if it is part of your supplies, decortion, reference mterial or Equipment and really does not have an 'open loop' in your mind.
+These stay.
+Everything else goes in 'in'.

+Something is too big?
+Create a note referencing it in 'in' instead.
+'In' not big enough?
+Make it a pile instead, just make clear what is still 'in' and what is not Purge trash immediately, but do not start organizing everything else (yet) Put old to-do-lists/Action Lists in 'in' as well, if they are not up-to-date Create an emergency stack with things that _need_ to be happening first.
+Also put your 'familiar stacks' in there.
+If anything needs changing, put a note about it in 'in'.
+Everything from your Desk, Drawers, Countertops, cabinets, floors, walls, shelves, furniture, other?
+Just make surethat everything either is the way it should be or at least gets a note in 'in'.
+Write down all your thoughts and ideas on seperate sheets of paper (i.e. post-its) - this makes later processing a lot easier.
+Simply writing down ideas might take 20min up to more than an hour.
+Go for quantity - things wil pop up rather randomly. p116-120: Trigger list of potential open loops.

+Also put 'in' organizer notebooks and paper notes of voicemails / Notes

 ### Chapter six - Clarifying: Getting "In" to Empty